Skip to main content

 What to Include in Your Contractor Offer Letter

-A comprehensive US Contractor Offer Letter should address the following key elements to establish a clear, enforceable agreement that supports the independent contractor classification.
+A complete US Contractor Offer Letter should address the following key elements to establish a clear, enforceable agreement that supports the independent contractor classification.

 Party identification must include the full legal names, addresses, and entity types of both the client and the contractor.
 The contractor's business structure (sole proprietor, LLC, corporation) affects tax reporting requirements — Form 1099-NEC is generally issued to sole proprietors and single-member LLCs but not to corporations (with certain exceptions for attorneys and medical services).